grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

-### stage.non_indexed_labels block
+### stage.structured_metadata block

-The `stage.non_indexed_labels` inner block configures a labels processing stage that can read
+The `stage.structured_metadata` inner block configures a stage that can read
-data from the extracted values map and add them to log entries as non-indexed labels.
+data from the extracted values map and add them to log entries as structured metadata.

 The following arguments are supported: